 - Consultant or Coach: These are folks that offer services specifically for this type of challenge.
 As outlined in the above list of skills, a good strategy consultant or coach is valuable both for the things they have (experience, structure, honesty) as well as the things they don’t have (baggage, personal agendas).

-How Do I Know If They’ll Be Effective?
+How Do I Know If A Consultant Will Be Effective?

 Whether you work with a consultant, mentor, coach, or anyone else, here’s what you’ll want to see from them if you expect to uncover those elusive puzzle pieces.